Mark80/chat/README.md

 # chat
 Simple chat service

-Run sbt run to start the server
+Run "sbt run" from the root to start the server